capac/ISLwR-python-code/README.md

 # ISLwR-python-code

-Python code for plots, tables and exercises in Introduction to Statistical Learning in R
+Python code for plots, tables and exercises in _Introduction to Statistical Learning in R_.